ATP Finals: prize money, sponsors, attendance and more

 The 2019 ATP Finals takes place in the O2 Arena in London from November 10th until 17th.
 The event moved to the English city in 2009 after a three-year run in Shanghai and will be held there until 2020.

 In 2021 the ATP Finals will move to Turin, Italy, for five years.
-The 16,600-capacity hardcourt venue was announced in April 2019 following an international tender process by the ATP.
+The ATP announced the 16,600-capacity hardcourt venue following an international tender process.

 Prize money ATP Finals